ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Address Spaces.md

 2. Heap - for users to dynamically allocate memory.
 Grows down.
 3. Stack - memory space for the process's details.
 Grows up.

-Virtual memory wants to be **transparent** --- invisible, not openly available --- and
+Virtual memory wants to be **transparent** --- invisible, not openly available --- as well as efficient and